Getting the Numbers Right$\unicode{x2014}$Modelling Multi-Class Object Counting in Dense and Varied Scenes: Method

-Previous \cite{xu2021dilated,michel2022class,fu2024dense} multi-class density estimation methods, and some current single-class density estimation methods\cite{yu2025multiscale,lin2025distribution}, use the CNN-based VGG16\cite{simonyan2015vgg} backbone.
-However, a range of single-class crowd counting methods using self-attention \cite{lin2025distribution,liang2022trans} and/or pyramid vision transformer backbones \cite{tian2021cctrans,dong2024weakly} have emerged.
-Therefore, guided by the success of these state-of-the-art methods, we use the Twins-SVT\cite{chu2021twins} pyramid vision transformer backbone, combined with a multiscale CNN-based decoder network.
-The global receptive field of the vision transformer is advantageous especially to multi-class density estimation where each class regressed by a model is expected to have a different scale.
-By using a pyramid vision transformer, as opposed to the flat transformer encoder used in \textcite{liang2022trans}, we are able to gain the global receptive field benefit from the transformer, whilst still being able to extract features at different scales from our backbone, enabling the convolutional decoder to learn scale variances common to density crowd counting problems.
+Many density estimation methods \cite{yu2025multiscale,lin2025distribution,xu2021dilated,fu2024dense}, use the CNN VGG16 \cite{simonyan2015vgg} backbone, or the ResNet50 \cite{michel2022class} backbone.
+A number of density and count-estimation methods using vision transformer \cite{lin2025distribution,liang2022trans}, or pyramid vision transformer backbones \cite{tian2021cctrans,dong2024weakly} have emerged with greater single-class performance than methods using a CNN backbone.
+Therefore, we use the Twins-SVT \cite{chu2021twins} backbone, combined with a multiscale CNN-based decoder.
+By using a pyramid vision transformer with spatial attention, as opposed to a flat transformer encoder (e.g. \cite{liang2022trans}), we are still able to extract multiscale features enabling the convolutional decoder to learn scale variances expected in problems suited to density estimation.

-Within the decoding network in \cref{fig:model:main}, we take a multiscale approach as in \textcite{dong2024weakly,yu2025multiscale,tian2021cctrans}.
-The ``Multiscale Aware Module'' pushes features from the backbone at different scales through dilated convolutions to increase the receptive field of the counting heads.
-In our ``Category Focus Module (CFM)'', we combine the approaches of \textcite{xu2021dilated,tian2021cctrans}, and implement an equivalent of the ``Category-Attention Module'' from \textcite{xu2021dilated}, as an extension of the ``Multiscale Aware Module'', so that it has an extra row of dilated convolutions.
-The ``Category Focus Module'' gives a large receptive field to the masking head, thereby improving the overall range of scales at which the segmentation cross-entropy loss is able to successfully propagate, demonstrated in \cref{table:ablations}.